2-2: Creepin' Darkfinger

 Most of the books here are too damaged to read but there's a few in decent shape.
 Jam gathers them up.

-Jam's inventory is open, showing a Book.
-The Book is a Research Artifact and bears the description: 'A book from the University of Machinists.
-Everything they learn is compiled into books like this one in an attempt to teach others and improve the world.'
+A book from the University of Machinists.
+Everything they learn is compiled into books like this one in an attempt to teach others and improve the world.

 The gang also finds a few stacks of blank parchment to sell and a variety of old maps.
-Some of these old maps don't lead to anything and are only good for selling for a few Cats, but others lead to other ruins they could actually go visit at some point.
+Some of these old maps don't lead to anything and are only good for selling for a few Cats but others lead to other ruins they could actually go visit at some point.

 Ells' inventory is open, showing a map called Ancient Military Documents.
 The description reads: 'This looks like it could be a valuable find, it details the location of an Old Empire military cache.
 It might have some valuable equipment'.